Neuroanaesthesia Simulation Course

 Continuing Professional Development (CPD) Credits

 A Certificate of Course Completion eligible for 16 hours of CPD credit can be claimed through the Australian and New Zealand College of Anaesthetists (ANZCA).
+Participants may claim additional credit for the Emergency Response Category activities Cardiac Arrest & Massive Haemorrhage (Subject to completing the online learning package)

 The course is based upon the United Kingdom One Brain Neuroanaesthesia Simulation course.
 The One Brain concept was pioneered by a group of trainee and consultant anaesthetists after observing the success of similar specialised simulation courses in the UK.
 One Brain Neuroanaesthesia has grown to the point where it is now conducted in multiple centres across the United Kingdom.
 Macquarie University is the first centre outside of the United Kingdom to deliver the One Brain Neuroanaesthesia Simulation course.